 Once your score is low it takes months, if not longer, to start to see it climb back up.
 It may take years to fully reclaim the excellent credit score.
 And yet, when you have a less than perfect credit score, your interest rate will increase.
 You may have forgotten about a student loan payment five years ago, or the auto payment didn’t roll over to a new billing cycle and so you didn’t realize a payment was missed which compounds the downside of personal loans.

 There’s no limit to the minor issues that may prevent a payment from going through (or from being late), which in turn can affect your credit score for years to come.
 So this one late payment from years earlier will end up increasing your interest rate and cost you more money now.
 As one of the other downside of personal loans, it is especially frustrating.
 It’s always smart to check your credit before getting a loan.

 A personal loan is not a financial cure.
 It’s more of a band-aid or a crutch.
-It doesn’t actually address the problem but instead cover it up for a short amount of time.
+It doesn’t actually address the problem but instead covers it up for a short amount of time.
 Eventually, the money will be all used up and now you’ll owe interest payments on top of what you had owed previously.
-Some people will use a personal loan to pay off higher interest credit cards.
+Some people will use a personal loan to pay off higher-interest credit cards.
 This can be a good idea, as long as the credit card is not then used.
-Far too often individuals will take out personal loans to pay off high interest credit cards, but then return to using the credit card, which results in owing twice as much as before.
+Far too often individuals will take out personal loans to pay off high-interest credit cards but then return to using the credit card, which results in owing twice as much as before.